 In order to determine whether any previous archaeological fieldwork has been conducted within or in the immediate vicinity of the present study area, a search of the titles of reports in the Public Register of Archaeological Reports maintained by the Ministry of Citizenship and Multiculturalism (MCM) was undertaken.
-To augment these results, a search of the Past Recovery corporate library was also conducted.
+To augment these results, a search of the Past Recovery corporate library was also conducted.33

 A prime source for unregistered archaeological finds is the initial series of Annual Archaeological Reports for Ontario (AARO), which were published as appendices to the report of the Minister of Education in the Ontario Sessional Papers.
-In these reports, dating between 1887 and 1928, staff of the provincial museum (which eventually became the Royal Ontario Museum) published articles by several of Ontario's most prominent collectors, amateur archaeologists, and museum staff.
-The articles provide a record of some of the earliest archaeological fieldwork to have taken place in the province, as well as documentation of the private collections that were donated to the museum.
+In these reports, dating between 1887 and 1928, staff of the provincial museum (which eventually became the Royal Ontario Museum) published articles by several of Ontario's most prominent collectors, amateur archaeological fieldwork to have taken place in the province, as well as documentation of the private collections that were donated to the museum.
 These articles report on extensive artifact collecting in Frontenac County in the late nineteenth and early twentieth centuries.
 There was only one reference to Clarendon Township in the AARO volumes, which was in reference to an earthen vessel found in conjunction with a stone enclosure on Lot 4, Concession 8, by renowned Canadian geologist and archaeologist, Sir John William Dawson, in 1859 (Annual Archaeological Reports for Ontario, 1889).